Qualytics/userguide/docs/add-datastores/oracle.md

 **Step 1:** Add a prefix name and select an existing enrichment datastore from the dropdown list.

 !!! note
     Qualytics does not support Oracle as an enrichment datastore.
 Instead, you can select a different enrichment datastore for this purpose.
-For demonstration purposes, we are using BigQuery as the enrichment datastore.
+For demonstration purposes, we are using SQL server as the enrichment datastore.
 You can use any other JDBC or DFS datastore of your choice for the enrichment datastore configuration.

 ![use-enrichment-datastore](../assets/datastores/oracle/use-enrichment-datastore-light.png#only-light)
 ![use-enrichment-datastore](../assets/datastores/oracle/use-enrichment-datastore-dark.png#only-dark)